blertal/domain-adaptation/README.md

 # domain-adaptation

-Domain adaptation between SVHN and MNIST using cycleGAN.
+Domain adaptation between SVHN and MNIST using cycleGAN without using SGHN labels.
 Accuracy 89%.